Ant in a dream carrying a green leaf many times its own size with determination

 This may be the feeling of having lost direction in work, in family, in a group.
 When you keep moving — but the pheromone trail has disappeared.
 Where to?

 A lost ant finds the path home.
 Sometimes by a long route.
 But it finds it.
+In its workplace form, this same lostness arrives as a stranger in a group of colleagues.

 Ask yourself: “Is there a feeling of the ‘lost ant’ in me right now — that I’m part of a system but feel lost in it?
 What would help me find the ‘trail’ again — direction and meaning?”